Columbia Gardens (amusement park)

-The Columbia Gardens (1899–1973) was an amusement park in Butte, Montana, established by copper king William A. Clark and later owned and maintained by Anaconda Copper.
+The Columbia Gardens (1899–1973) was an amusement park in Butte, Montana, established by Copper King William A. Clark and later owned and maintained by Anaconda Copper.
 During its 74 years of operation, it was the only major amusement park in the entire state.

 History

 The St. Ann Street site that became the Columbia Gardens was actually the second park by that name.
 The first was established in 1888 by John Gordon and Frederick Ritchie, on land leased from William Adams in the Horse Canyon section of East Butte.
 The first site did not have sufficient trolley service to make visits worthwhile for every day visitors, and so it was not financially successful.
 Adams sold out to William A. Clark in March 1899, who was looking for a way to curry favor in an attempt to become a U.S. Senator.
 He decided on a public park for the benefit of the citizens of Butte.
-He won election in 1898, but was unseated by the Senate after 14 months of his term due to rumors of corruption in his election.
-(He would be sent back to the Senate in the 1900 election.)
+He won election in 1899, but resigned in 1900 when the Senate refused to seat him on account of corruption in his election.
+He returned to the Senate in 1901 having been duly elected in November 1900.

 Clark had Jesse R. Wharton (1857–1923), manager of his Butte Electric Railway Company, scout for a better location near their trolley routes.
 The location at the east end of St. Ann Street was chosen, and the first 21 acres were purchased (later expanded to 68 by 1925).
 After relocation and new construction, the new park was opened to the public on June 4, 1899.
 Clark died in 1925, and his copper holdings and the trolley line (which included the park) were sold to Anaconda Copper in 1928.
 The park continued to be a tourist attraction for local residents and visitors to the "Richest Hill on Earth", with Anaconda investing more into the park to benefit its workers and lessen the impression it did not care about them or the community.